based-robotics/mjinx/README.md

 4. To build docs, install `mjinx[docs]`
 5. To install the repository with all dependencies, install `mjinx[all]`

+Note that by default installation of `mjinx` installs `jax` without cuda support.
+If you need it, please install `jax>=0.5.0` with CUDA support manually.

 ## Usage
 Here is the example of `mjinx` usage: